-I mean realistically buying new doesn't make much sense, of course, it can be nice to open a brand new box and see this shiny item, but it doesn't stay new, and as soon as the packaging is removed the item is then used, seeing a massive decline in value.
+Buying new doesn't make much sense.
+Of course, it can be nice to open a brand new box and see this shiny item, but it doesn't stay pristine, and with the packaging removed, the item is then used and can expect a decline in value.

-Let's take a look at the process of a new product, it starts off in a factory or workshop being made using materials, it is then sent directly to a store outlet or directly to a customer.
-The customer uses the item until it is no longer good, then depending on the materials used, it is then sent to the appropriate recycling center or is dumped into landfill which disrupts and causes harm to our environment.
+Let's take a look at the process of a new product; it starts in a factory or workshop made using new materials, it is then sent directly to a store outlet or directly to a customer.
+The customer uses the item until it is no longer suitable.
+Depending on the material, it's moved to a recycling centre or landfill, which then disrupts and causes harm to our environment.
 It typically costs more than secondhand and can last the same amount of time.

 What can be recycled?

 Many materials are widely recycled and in many different ways.
 For example, clothing can be recycled in charity shops or changed into rags to make new garments.

 Old paper and cardboard are recycled for craft or to create new paper or cardboard.
 Wood is one of the most excellent materials that can be used to make almost anything, such as doors, tables, chairs, houses, shelving.
 Any wood in the form of timber is technically already recycled because its primary purpose is to be a tree.
 Old metals are melted to create new products such as jewellery, electronics, aluminium cans, tins, etc.

 Plastic can be recycled; however, as it does not decompose and is harmful to the environment, it is not a preferred choice, and we need to continue to reduce our carbon footprint.

 According to various sources on the web, the definition of the word recycle or past tense word recycled’ is; converting waste into reusable material.
 For example: “used metal tins can be recycled into new aluminium.”
 Synonyms include: reuse, reprocess, cover into something, reclaim, recover, salvage, save, use again.